Recent Contributions to Theories of Discrimination: Statistical Discrimination (by Humans or Algorithms)

-To calculate the Bayesian posterior probability that a worker is skilled, the firm uses the observed signal realization as well as a prior, which is given by the firm's conjecture of the overall proportion of workers that chose to invest in acquiring the skill.
-This conjectured prior may also depend on the worker's identity -- for instance, the firm may think that $W$ workers invest in skill-acquisition in a greater proportion than $B$ workers.
-This is where the self-fulfilling nature of the model comes in: Because the prior conjectured by the firm affects their interpretation of the imperfect skill signal, the incentives to invest in acquiring skill are themselves affected by the firm's conjecture.
+For example, in the model in \cite{coateloury1993}, firms wish to hire workers that are skilled; skill is acquired by a worker via a costly investment.
+At the moment of hiring (once workers have made their costly investments), to form a belief about the probability that a worker is skilled, the firm combines an observed signal with their prior conjecture of the overall proportion of workers in a population that invest in skill acquisition.
+For example, the firm may think that identity-$A$ workers invest in skill-acquisition in a greater proportion than identity-$B$ workers.
+This is where the self-fulfilling nature of discrimination comes in: Because the prior conjectured by the firm affects their belief about a worker's skill, the incentives to invest in acquiring skill are themselves affected by the firm's conjecture. \cite{coateloury1993} show that, because of the nonlinear relationship between the firm's prior and the workers' actions, there may be multiple equilibria, some in which agents in different populations (who are ex-ante equally able to acquire skill) choose different investment levels and are hired at different rates by the firm.

-In equilibrium, the firm's conjecture is required to be accurate.
-However, because of the complementarity between the firm's prior and the workers' actions, there may be multiple equilibria, with different investment levels.
-Indeed, Coate and Loury (1993) show that, under some assumptions on the distribution of investment costs, there are at least two such equilibria.
-Moreover, the multiple equilibria are Pareto-ranked, so both firms and workers are better off in equilibria where firms (correctly) conjecture that a larger proportion of workers acquire skill.

-In Coate and Loury (1993), and more broadly in the literature following Arrow (1972), statistical discrimination arises because workers of different identities play different equilibria.
-For example, $B$ workers may invest less in skill acquisition relative to their $W$ counterparts \emph{precisely because} firms correctly conjecture they will do so -- in this case, $B$ workers play a Pareto-worse equilibrium, and $W$ workers a Pareto-better one.
-Group inequality would be eliminated if somehow $B$ workers and firms could coordinate on the good equilibrium.

-Importantly, in this model, there is no interaction between $B$ and $W$ workers and their interests are not in conflict: if $B$ workers were to coordinate on a better equilibrium, $W$ ones would not at all be affected.
-Later models, such as Moro and Norman (2004), relax Coate and Loury's (1993) assumption of exogenous wages.
-They propose a \emph{general equilibrium} model of statistical discrimination, where wages offered to workers of different identities are interdependent.
-Among other results, the authors show that the dominant identity may benefit from the discriminatory treatment of the disadvantaged group.

-Since Arrow's (1972) contribution, and early formalizations as in Coate and Loury (1993), an extensive literature has developed, proposing various models of equilibrium statistical discrimination in the labor market.
-Most models highlight the importance of information and job-search frictions, and their interplay, in yielding discriminatory outcomes.
-For earlier work featuring the effects of search frictions, see Ros\'{e}n (1997), or Mailath, Samuelson, and Shaked (2000).
-For a detailed survey, please refer to Fang and Moro (2011).
-More recent contributions include Jarosch and Pilossoph (2019) and Gu and Norman (2020).